How to Remove Embroidery from Shirts, Hats, and More

 how to use dime stitch ripper to erase stitches

 Recently, DIME released its version, the Stitch Ripper Embroidery Repair Tool.
-(You can grab it on on DIME’s website.)
+(You can grab it on DIME’s website.)

 two sizes of blades